ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 ### Token addresses

 The ERC-20 contract address for a token on Optimism may be different from the address for the same token on Ethereum.
 [The list of tokens and their addresses is here](https://static.optimism.io/optimism.tokenlist.json).
+You can see the same list with a user interface [here](https://tokenlists.org/token-list?url=https://static.optimism.io/optimism.tokenlist.json).

 For example, looking at the **SNX** token, we get these addresses: